iximiuz/awesome-container-tinkering/RUNTIMES.md

 <a href="https://github.com/firecracker-microvm/firecracker-containerd">firecracker-containerd</a> - "enables containerd to manage containers as Firecracker microVMs."

+### Flintlock

+<a href="https://github.com/weaveworks-liquidmetal/flintlock">Flintlock</a> - "Lock, Stock, and Two Smoking MicroVMs.
+Create and manage the lifecycle of MicroVMs backed by containerd."
+Create and manage the lifecycle of MicroVMs, backed by containerd.

+### Vorteil

+<a href="https://github.com/direktiv/vorteil">Vorteil</a> - "turn your applications and containers into micro virtual machines."

 ### cri-o

-<a href="https://github.com/cri-o/cri-o">cri-o</a> - "Open Container Initiative-based implementation of Kubernetes Container Runtime Interface."
+<a href="https://github.com/cri-o/cri-o">cri-o</a> - "Open Container Initiative-based implementation of Kubernetes Container Runtime Interface (CRI)."

+### virtlet

+<a href="https://github.com/Mirantis/virtlet">virtlet</a> - "Kubernetes CRI implementation for running VM workloads."

 ### LXC